Sentry Page Protection

 Below is the projected 10 year nominal (non-inflation adjusted) returns for the majority of global asset classes.

-Data continues to point to Emerging Market and EAFE (Europe, Africa and Far East) equities as providing the greatest equity returns over the next 10 years.
+Data continues to point to Emerging market, Developed market ex-US and European equities as providing the greatest equity returns over the next 10 years.

-Data continues to point to Emerging Market and EAFE (Europe, Africa and Far East) equities as providing the greatest equity returns over the next 10 years.
+Data continues to point to Emerging market, Developed market ex-US and European equities as providing the greatest equity returns over the next 10 years.

 Cycle Commentary